notofonts/noto-docs/src/descriptions/NotoSansOldPersian.md

-Noto Sans Old Persian is a sans serif design for texts in the historical Old Persian script.
+Noto Sans Old Persian is a unmodulated (“sans serif”) design for texts in the historical Old Persian script.
 It has multiple weights, contains 55 glyphs, and supports 54 characters.